 Performs other duties as assigned.

-The employee will be able to perform the assigned duties and responsibilities with or without reasonable accommodations: ability to work in a sedentary position for long periods of time, ability to communicate/ exchange information, fine motor coordination/dexterity necessary for keyboarding or typing, and may require reaching, bending, twisting, stooping, moving about, lifting of up to 30 pounds, etc., with or without the use of assistive/adaptive devices.
+The employee will be able to perform the assigned duties and responsibilities with or without reasonable accommodations: ability to communicate/ exchange information, fine motor coordination/dexterity necessary for keyboarding or typing, and may require reaching, bending, twisting, stooping, moving about, lifting of up to 30 pounds, etc., with or without the use of assistive/adaptive devices.

 OCCUPATIONAL HAZARD INFORMATION: